JeanChristopheMorinPerso/rez-pip/README.md

 For now, it can be run like this:

 ```
-rm -rf /tmp/asd* && rez-pip2 pytest --target /tmp/asd --install-path /tmp/asd2
+rez-pip2 pytest
 ```

-`--target` is where the wheels will initially be installed and `--install-path` is where the rez packages will be created.

-`--target` is temporary and is simply a development flag.
+By default, rez packages will be released.
+You can choose a different path by passing the `--install-path` argument to rez-pip2.

 # Packages to test against